 Registered Shareholders have a right to dissent with respect to the Continuance resolution and to be paid the fair value of their Common Shares.
 This dissent right and the dissent procedures are described in the Circular.
-The dissent procedures require that a registered Shareholder who wishes to dissent send a written notice of objection to the Continuance Resolution to the President of the Corporation, at Suite 1703, 595 Burrard Street, Vancouver, British Columbia, to be received by no later than 4:00 p.m.
-(Calgary time) on the date that is two business days prior to the date of the Meeting, and must otherwise strictly comply with the dissent procedures described in the Circular.
+The dissent procedures require that a registered Shareholder who wishes to dissent send a written notice of objection to the Continuance Resolution to the President of the Corporation, at 1900, 520 - 3rd Avenue S.W., Calgary, Alberta T2P 0R3, to be received by no later than 9:30 a.m.
+(Vancouver time) on the date that is two business days prior to the date of the Meeting, and must otherwise strictly comply with the dissent procedures described in the Circular.
 Failure to strictly comply with the dissent procedures will result in loss of the right to dissent.
 See the section entitled "The Continuance under the Business Corporations Act (British Columbia) - Dissent Rights" in the Circular.